 Noriko Ambe creates a layered portrait of the artist, with a different kind of paper trail than coffee cups—in text and images that one never quite gets to see.
 She shapes twenty books on leading artists into quite a group show, at least (as the saying goes) on paper.
 For Alberto Giacometti the covers press in on a thin man out of his nightmares, fashioned from its pages.
 For Félix González-Torres, the pit in a volume pairs with its shreds, as a corner piece on the floor.
 Damien Hirst catalogs laid flat on sliding shelves become of a piece with his natural histories.
 A Roy Lichtenstein dot-scape and the topography of cut paper expand into a sparkling imagined city.

 Obviously Ambe deconstructs the artists, just as her X-Acto blade eviscerates their work.
-She has appeared in shows called "Cutters" and "Mutilated/Cultivated Environments," along with such architects in words as Sarah Sze.
+She has appeared in shows called "Cutters" and "Mutilated/Cultivated Environments," along with such architects in words and environmental artists as Sarah Sze.
 Others such as Ishmael Randall Weeks in "Greater New York" have cut books into mountainous landscapes.
 At the 2011 art fairs, still another cut up Artforum.
 They lacked Ambe's quiet care and portraiture.
 They also had me wondering if any of those issues of Artforum covered Leech or Donovan.

 Like them, no doubt, her project is something of an inside joke.
 She favors such ironists and insiders as Richard Prince and Andy Warhol.
 (I promise not to give away all the punch lines.)
 She even shared the Flag Art Foundation with Jennifer Dalton and Robert Lazzarini.
 Dalton again catalogs the limits of the art world, as she did the previous spring with William Powhida.
 Still, Ambe plainly believes in the visual arts.